DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: INTRODUCTION

 \section{INTRODUCTION}

 Autonomous robot manipulation in real-world environments is challenging due to large action spaces, long periods of autonomy, the need for contact-rich interaction, and the presence of never-before-seen objects.
 Although it is in principle possible to learn direct policies for manipulation through imitation or reinforcement learning, these methods generally have particular difficulty as the action space dimensionality and behavior horizon increase.
-In contrast, Task and Motion Planning (\tamp{})~\cite{Garrett2021} approaches have an advantage on long horizon tasks, because they perform model-based reasoning to search over possible futures.
+Nonetheless, we have seen prominent progress in generative modeling, that demonstrates its suitability for learning relatively short-horizon robot action distributions.
+Task and Motion Planning (\tamp{})~\cite{Garrett2021} approaches have an advantage on long-horizon tasks, because they perform model-based reasoning to search over possible futures.
+In this work, our goal is to compose learned models using a \tamp{} framework for solving multi-step robot manipulation problems.

+Solving a long-horizon robot planning problem involves determining an appropriate sequence of action instances (the type of action and the objects it is applied to), and finding the values of the continuous-valued parameters for each of the actions.
+This process can be characterized as constructing and solving a constraint-satisfaction problem (CSP).
+The high level task plan implies a set of constraints, which defines a CSP.
+For example, a task plan involving opening the microwave and then stowing an object implies a constraint that the microwave must be sufficiently opened to stow the object.
+The planner often needs to alternate between the process of constructing and solving CSPs, as some of the CSPs constructed may be unsatisfiable, such as when the robot seeks an inverse kinematics (IK) solution to an unreachable pose.
+To effectively address this problem, we need to reason about constraints and efficiently find values to solve the CSP.

-One challenge in TAMP is the search over continuous action parameters.
-For example, to place an object into a closed microwave, the search must plan an opened configuration for the microwave, a robot trajectory that opens the microwave, a grasp for the object, a placement pose for the object, and the robot's path while moving the object that satisfies collision constraints.
-To find this plan, we need to be able to test whether these {\em constraints} are satisfied given the continuous values.
-These constraints can be prohibitive to engineer when they involve dynamic interactions and partially observed objects. {\em Our goal is to improve sampling-based \tamp{} strategies by learning to generate constraint-satisfying samples.}
+A \tamp{} solver is adept at such reasoning procedures.
+However, finding the continuous action parameter values is challenging.
+For example, to place an object into a closed microwave, the action parameters include an opened configuration of the microwave, a robot trajectory that opens the microwave to that configuration, a placement pose of the object inside the microwave, and a robot trajectory to place the object that satisfies collision constraints.
+The interdependence among the constraints makes finding satisfying values difficult.
+We seek to improve sampling-based \tamp{} by learning to generate constraint-satisfying values.